 2. Train Your Employees

 Phishing is one of the most common tactics of hackers.
 It’s a form of social engineering that cybercriminals use to trick people into handing over their sensitive information.
-Whether it’s through fake emails, fake websites, or even fake relationships, this is where hackers really get creative.
+Whether it’s through fake emails, fake websites, or even fake relationships, this is where hackers get creative.

 Employees need to be trained to spot phishing attempts.
 Luckily, we already have a guide to help get you started on that journey.